sachagavino/astroMUGS/docs/source/index.md

 html_theme.sidebar_secondary.remove: true
 ---

-# The documentation of chemdiskpy
+# The documentation of astroMUGS

-A modular, user-friendly pipeline to couple MHD, radiative transfer, and chemistry, in the context of multi-grain simulations.
+A modular, user-friendly pipeline to couple MHD, radiative transfer, and chemistry, multi-grain simulations (MUGS) for astrophysical objects.

 ```{gallery-grid}
 :grid-columns: 1 2 2 3